makeitworkpress/wp-custom-fields/README.md

 How to do this?
 Look into [the Wiki of this Repository](https://github.com/makeitworkpress/wp-custom-fields/wiki)!

 ## Author & Usage
-WP Custom Fields is maintained by [Make it WorkPress](https://makeitwork.press/scripts/wp-custom-fields/).
+WP Custom Fields is maintained by Michiel from [Make it WorkPress](https://makeitwork.press/scripts/wp-custom-fields/).
 For usage and installation, please visit [the Wiki of this Repository](https://github.com/makeitworkpress/wp-custom-fields/wiki)